accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 _Aim of slide_

-Introduce the notion of pre-conditions by looking at pre-conditions that have already been written down.
+Introduce the notion of preconditions by looking at preconditions that have already been written down.

 </details>